German Solo

 German solo or just solo is a German 8-card plain-trick game for 4 individual players using a 32-card, German- or French-suited skat pack.
 It is essentially a simplification of quadrille, itself a 4-player adaptation of ombre.
 As in quadrille, players bid for the privilege of declaring trumps and deciding whether to play alone or with a partner.
 Along with ombre, Tarock and Schafkopf, German solo influenced the development of skat.
 Parlett calls it a "neat little descendant of Quadrille" and "a pleasant introduction" to the ombre family of games.

 Name

-The game is often called German solo in English and German sources to distinguish it from other national games such as American solo, Spanish solo and English solo.
+The game is often called German solo in English and German sources to distinguish it from other national games such as Spanish solo, American solo and English solo.
 However, it was often known locally just as solo or, in the Münsterland, as Sollo.
 Historically it was also referred to as German ombre and some American publications actually call the game ombre.